03-Abhi/test-repo/README.md

 ## Project Structure and Development Guidelines

+**Note:** The filenames and specific component names mentioned in the examples below are for illustrative purposes.
+Actual filenames and structures may vary within the project.
+Always refer to the current codebase for the most accurate information.

 ### 1. `qa_ops` (Backend - Node.js API)

 The `qa_ops` service is a Node.js application using the Express framework.
 It serves as the backend API, handling business logic, data processing, interactions with databases and communication with other internal or external services.